daniel-brenot/AdvancedDealing/README.md

 ### Configuration

 Config files for general settings will be generated after the first launch after installation and can be found inside the **UserData** folder.
-Savegame related settings can be applied ingame by using the messaging app on you phone.
+Savegame related settings can be applied ingame by using the messaging app on your phone.